 - Failing to consider subscribers’ email clients

-Problem #1: Paying too like attention to color palette contrast shifts between light and dark backgrounds
+Problem 1: Paying too little attention to color palette contrast shifts between light and dark backgrounds

-There are Levels of Dark Mode, referred to as No, Partial or Full inversions that reflect the degree of color inversion or change.
-This problem occurs when all the colors used in your email design aren’t looked at carefully.
-Simply put, if you’re “blind” to any aspect of the color palette, your beautiful design can look horrible in Dark Mode.
+There are levels of dark mode, referred to as No, Partial, or Full inversions that reflect the degree of color inversion or change.
+This problem occurs when you don’t look carefully at all the colors your email design uses.
+Simply put, if you’re “blind” to any aspect of the color palette, your beautiful design can look horrible in dark mode.

 How to solve this problem

 Start with background colors.
-Are there any non-white colors used in the background?
+Does the email use any non-white colors in the background?
 How dark are they?
 How do they look in a full inversion?
 Darker colors might invert weirdly for certain email clients.
 Then conduct the same evaluation for other color elements.

-Make sure you choose colors that ensure your email content is readable in Dark Mode.
-To provide a good email experience, avoid blinding them by forcing your emails to display light backgrounds.
+Make sure you choose colors that ensure your email content is readable in dark mode.
+To provide a good email experience, avoid blinding readers by forcing your emails to display light backgrounds.

-For the moment, email clients use one of these four approaches to converting email colors to Dark Mode.
-They are:
+As of this post, email clients use one of these four approaches to converting email colors to dark mode:

 - Converting transparent backgrounds to dark colors